Cycletouring the

 There

-aren't many dangerous plants but touching stinging
+aren't many dangerous plants if you leave the

-nettles will be very unpleasant.
-Especially after
+be very unpleasant.
+Especially after some rain you

-ivi or plantain.
 Avoid Bereklauw (Hogweed) too.

 Animals: Dutch wild animals are pretty well behaved.